Chris Elam

-Chris Elam is the founding artistic director and choreographer of Misnomer dance theater, a dance and innovative arts company.
+Chris Elam is the founding artistic director and choreographer of Misnomer Dance Theater, a dance and innovative arts company.
 Through Misnomer, Elam has also founded BookAFlashMob.com; SwiftFootProductions.com, BookADanceCrew.com; LocalDJforHire.com; and GoSeeDo.org, an engagement platform for booking creative experiences.

 Elam has received accolades for the originality of his choreographies - cited as "a true original" and named in the "top ten" dances of the year by The New York Times - and for his leadership in audience engagement.
 His artistic collaborations include pioneering projects with numerous companies and artists, including Bjork, Apple, and Sundance.

 Elam founded BookAFlashMob.com, a worldwide provider of flash mobs tailored for companies, governments, agencies and individuals.
 BookAFlashMob.com produces over 350 flash mobs annually and has been featured widely, including on Good Morning America, ABC Nightline and CBS News.
-Recent clients have included top-tier brands such as the NBA, IBM, Sears, Unilever, Pepsi and Hyatt.

-Elam is frequently an invited speaker at leading conferences ranging from TEDx to FORTUNE Brainstorm: Tech, and is a guest choreographer at numerous schools and universities worldwide.
+Elam has been an invited speaker at leading conferences ranging from TEDx to FORTUNE Brainstorm: Tech, and is a guest choreographer at numerous schools and universities worldwide.

 Elam graduated from Brown University and received his MFA in dance from NYU Tisch.
 He has been on faculty at Brown University and The State Conservatory for the Arts in Turkey, and has served as guest choreographer at eight universities.
 Chris Elam’s study of traditional dances informs the technical and conceptual complexity of his contemporary choreography.

 In 1999 Elam spent seven months with a Topeng dance master in Indonesia, training and performing in temple ceremonies.
 Misnomer accompanied him to Brazil in 2001 to perform and teach.
-The following year, Elam taught for six months at the Conservatory in Turkey; and in 2004 he spent three months in Havana choreographing on DanzAbierta, a national dance company of Cuba.
+The following year, Elam taught for six months at the Conservatory in Turkey, and in 2004 he spent three months in Havana choreographing on DanzAbierta, a national dance company of Cuba.
 In 2005 he performed in Ireland on a European Cultural City Commission, which led to a commission in the Netherlands in 2006 with the interactive technology group Blue Noise Dept.